ropensci/rnoaa/cran-comments.md

 ## Notes

-This update is to fix an issue with writing to an unapproved cache location on MacOS.
+This update is primarily to fix an issue with writing to an unapproved cache location on MacOS.

+* changed default location of cache file writing from hoardr to match requirements of CRAN for Mac OS
+* added cache cleanup in tests
+* updated homr API base url for their new website location

 Thanks!
 Daniel Hocking